Orlando Dining & Entertainment Districts

 Learn more: Universal CityWalk

 Eat at themed restaurants like Bubba Gump Shrimp Co. and many others.
-Hang out at the Velvet Bar at Hard Rock Hotel® at Universal Orlando Resort and become part of the rock ‘n’ roll legend.
+Hang out at the Velvet Bar at Hard Rock Hotel® at Universal Orlando and become part of the rock ‘n’ roll legend.
 Get surreal with Blue Man Group.
 Enjoy a frightful double feature at Hollywood Drive-In Golf.
 Or dance the night away at Universal CityWalk’s hot nightclubs.
 You’ll wake up the next morning feeling alive and ready to take on the world.
-See restaurants and entertainment.
+See Universal CityWalk restaurants and entertainment.

-Just a 5-minute drive from the Orange County Convention Center on Sand Lake Road, Orlando’s famous Restaurant Row is a must-visit for serious foodies — and it has nightlife worth writing home about, too.
+Just a five-minute drive from the Orange County Convention Center on Sand Lake Road, Orlando’s famous Restaurant Row is a must-visit for serious foodies — and it has nightlife worth writing home about, too.

-Celebrate the night in style at swanky steakhouses like Fleming’s and Morton’s.
+Celebrate the night in style at swanky steakhouses like Fleming’s and Morton’s The Steakhouse.
 Experience Roy Yamaguchi’s unforgettable Polynesian-fusion menu at Roy’s Restaurant, or head south of the border at Rocco’s Tacos and Tequila Bar.
-Swap stories over a good smoke at Corona Cigar Company, or slide into one of Orlando’s most sought-after speakeasies at Pharmacy.
+Swap stories over a good smoke at Corona Cigar Company's Superstore & Cigar Bar, or slide into one of Orlando’s most sought-after speakeasies at Pharmacy.
 All this and more is within easy reach on Orlando’s Restaurant Row.
-See restaurants and entertainment.
+See Restaurant Row restaurants and entertainment.

 With a sizable skyline, downtown Orlando is both a vibrant entertainment district and a collection of trendy neighborhoods.
 Dine from an impressive range of global and regional flavors such as Artisan's Table or Ceviche Tapas Bar & Restaurant, then head to the Amway Center for a basketball game or a concert from top national performers.

 Learn more: Downtown Orlando